Drayviz/Team-01-project/[JUNIT]/README.txt

 To run the junit,
 =========
-1. put the latest version of the file in a text environment along with the junit and two package
+1. Copy Everything from the [JUNIT] folder into a test folder and add everything from [SpaceRanch] with it
 ==========
 2.Change the directory of your console to the folder then enter the command
 ==========